micex-pro/mpod/README.md

 You can use XAMPP to run it or any webserver, local or public.
 ## Support

-For support, email us at contact@micex.pro
+For support, email us at support@micex.pro

 ## Used By